-PII/PHI Data Element Internal Use External Use

-Name Used to identify Veterans, Not used

-spouses, and Next-of-Kin

-Full Social Security Number Used to verify Veteran identity Not used

-and eligibility

-Date of Birth Used to verify Veteran identity Not used

-and eligibility

-Date of Death Used to verify Veteran identity Not used

-and eligibility

-Personal Mailing Address Used to determine location of Not used

-decedent and Next-of-Kin

-Personal Phone Number Used to verify Veteran identity Not used

-and eligibility

-Personal Email Address Used to verify Veteran identity Not used

-and eligibility

-Service Number Used to verify Veteran identity Not used

-and eligibility

-VA User ID Used to verify Veteran identity Not used

-and eligibility
+PII/PHI Data Element Internal Use External Use Name Used to verify Veteran identity and eligibility Not used Full Social Security Number Used to verify Veteran identity and eligibility Not used Service Number Used to verify Veteran identity and eligibility Not used Date of Birth Used to verify Veteran identity and eligibility Not used Date of Death Used to verify Veteran identity and eligibility Not used Personal Mailing Address Used to contact Next-of-Kin Not used Personal Email Address Used to contact Next-of-Kin Not used Personal Phone Number Used to contact Next-of-Kin Not used VA User ID Used to verify Veteran identity and eligibility Not used

-2.2 Describe the types of tools used to analyze data and what type of data may be produced.
-These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

-2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+- 2.2 Describe the types of tools used to analyze data and what type of data may be produced.
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information. - 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
 Describe any type of analysis the system conducts and the data that is created from the analysis?